-• 80% of dietetic internship program graduates will indicate working/volunteering in nutrition within Georgia Department of Public Health two (2) years after program completion.
+• 50% of dietetic internship graduates will indicate working/volunteering in nutrition within Georgia Department of Public Health two (2) years after internship completion.

 IV.
-PROGRAM CONCENTRATION
+INTERNSHIP EMPHASIS

-The program concentration for the DPH WIC Dietetic Internship Program is Community Nutrition/Public Health, which includes 1200 hours of supervised practice: 504 hours in community nutrition, public health research, life-cycle and health promotion; 504 hours in medical nutrition therapy; and 192 hours in food service.
+The internship emphasis for the DPH WIC Dietetic Internship is Community Nutrition/Public Health, which includes a minimum of 1000 hours of supervised practice: 504 hours in community nutrition, public health research, life cycle and health promotion; 428 hours in medical nutrition therapy; and 192 hours in food service.